MorHananovitz/cursor_analytics/README.md

    - Database Connectivity (sqlalchemy, connectors, etc.)
    - ML & Modeling (scikit-learn, xgboost, etc.)
    - And more specialized categories

-2. **setup_data_env.sh** - Creates a standard Python virtual environment using pip and requirements.txt

-3. **environment.yml** - Conda environment configuration with the same package organization as requirements.txt

-4. **poetry_setup.sh** - Poetry setup script that installs packages in the same categories as requirements.txt

-5. **setup_dev.sh** - Development environment setup that installs the package in development mode with testing tools

 All environment files are designed to provide consistent functionality while accommodating different workflow preferences.
 They include common special case handling: